 Bill Torrey was one of the best loggers in Vermont when he walked out of the woods and onto the storytelling stage.
-He is a master storyteller, having won four NPR Moth StorySlams and performed on the Moth MainStage.
+He is a master storyteller, having won five NPR Moth StorySlams and performed on the Moth MainStage.
 Bill’s writing transforms that unique talent into words on the page of his compelling and often bizarre experiences.

 He began his logging career as an untested sixteen-year old and evolved into a skillful steward of the woods and waters.
 In today’s high-tech world there is little appeal for an occupation whose basic proficiencies – some essential to stay alive – are learned by the seat of your pants.
 A profession where one mistake can land you in the hospital or the morgue.